Schedule a Consult

 Factors Influencing SLM Performance

 Multiple factors contribute to the overall accuracy of SLMs.
 The quality and quantity of training data play a vital role, as does the complexity of the model architecture.
-Optimization techniques employed during the training process, such as knowledge distillation, quantization, and fine-tuning, also significantly influence performance.
+Optimization techniques employed during the training process, such as knowledge distillation, quantization, and fine-tuning LLM models, also significantly influence performance.

 Implementations of Small Language Models